 After the Jazz Age, Swing came into fashion and large orchestras, like those of Duke Ellington, Count Basie, Benny Goodman and Glenn Miller, would get the masses dancing throughout the 1930s.

-With the advent of sound in the cinema, many films bear the distinctive stamp of this era, and prestigious artists like Frantisek Kupka or the realist Thomas Hart Benton drew their inspiration from the seductive syncopated rhythms of jazz.
-During this period, the majority of artists who has emerged within the context of the Harlem Renaissance, like Carl van Vechten, continued their work while other African-American painters like William H. Johnson were setting out on their careers.
+With the advent of sound in cinema, many films could express the musical revolution of the period, encouraging prestigious artists such as Frantisek Kupka or the realist Thomas Hart Benton to draw their inspiration from jazz music's seductive syncopated rhythms.
+During this period, the majority of the artists who had emerged within the context of the Harlem Renaissance, such as Carl van Vechten, naturally continued to work whilst other African-American painters like William H. Johnson began to come to light.

 6. War Time 1939-1945

-The Second World War made a deep impression on world culture.
-Music for armies and other V-Discs were on all fronts.
-Jazz and the influence it exerted over other artistic worlds of course could not escape the effects of this tragic war.
-Thus, it was during these years that Piet Mondrian, who had immigrated to New York, discovered Boogie Woogie which would have a definitive impact on his major works.
-In Paris at this time while the outfits worn by the “Zazous” (Zoot Suit!) — who probably got the name from Cab Calloway — demonstrated their opposition to the occupation in an ironic, albeit not very risky way, Dubuffet became drawn to the music these young people listened to and made some superb paintings and very lively drawings based on it.
-As regards Matisse, he created his famous Jazz in 1943 … As for American dances, the Jitterbug was now in fashion, immortalised in a magnificent series of paintings by William H. Johnson.
+The Second World War deeply impacted world culture.
+Army music and other V-Discs appeared on all fronts.
+Naturally, jazz was equally affected by the tragedy of war, as were the other domains over which it exerted some form of influence.
+Thus, it was during these years that Piet Mondrian, who had immigrated to New York, discovered the Boogie Woogie which would have a definitive impact on his major mature works.
+Simultaneously in Paris, whilst the "Zazous" manifest their opposition to the occupation in an ironic, albeit not risky manner through the Zoot Suit! - which probably got its name from Cab Calloway — Dubuffet became drawn to the music listened to by these young people and consequentially produced a series of superb paintings and drawings.
+As regards Matisse, he created his famous Jazz in 1943 … In terms of American dance, the Jitterbug was now in fashion, immortalised in a magnificent series of paintings by William H. Johnson.

 10. Contemporaries 1980-2002

-Moreover, jazz’s presence in contemporary art remains considerable as demonstrated by the many pictures imbued with Black Music painted by Jean-Michel Basquiat over the course of his brief career, videos by Adrian Piper or Lorna Simpson, or even that admirable photograph by Jeff Wall inspired by the prologue to Ralph Ellison’s The Invisible Man.
+Moreover, jazz’s presence in contemporary art remains considerable.
+This is demonstrated by Jean-Michel Basquiat who, despite his brief career, imbued many of his works with the spirit of Black Music.
+It is equally true of the videos by Adrian Piper and Lorna Simpson, and the wonderful photograph by Jeff Wall inspired by the Ralph Ellison’s prologue to The Invisible Man.